elle248/GettingCleaningDataCourseProject/CodeBook.md

 This is the activity Label, which describes the activity that the person in the study was undertaking.
 Possible values of this field are WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING and LAYING.

+###Features
+Type: String
+There are a number of different columns (column 3 onwards in the TidyData.txt file) relating to different features from the study.
+These various column names can be broken down into 4 parts of the follwoing form:

+<"t"/"f"><"body"/"Gravity"><"Acc"/"AccJerk"/"AccMag"/"Gyro"/"GyroJerk"/"GyroMag">-<"mean()"/"std()"><"X"/"Y"/"Z">

+Each of these parts can be interpreted as follows:

+####PART 1
+Value "t" or "f". "t" corresponds to measurements derived in time. "f" corresponds to measurements for which a Fast Fourier Transform (FFT) has been applied.

+####PART 2
+Value "Body or "Gravity"
+"Body": the body component of the 3 axial raw signal from the accelerometer/gyroscope "Gravity": the gravity component of the 3 axial raw signal from the accelerometer/gyroscope

+####PART 3
+"Acc": 3 axial raw signal from the accelerometer "Gyro": 3 axial raw signal from the gyroscope "AccJerk": Jerk signal from the accelerometer, derived from the body linear acceleration and angular velocity "GyroJerk": Jerk signal from the gyroscope, derived from the body linear acceleration and angular velocity "AccMag": the magnitude of the three-dimensional accelerometer signals (calculated using the Euclidean Norm) "GyroMag": the magnitude of the three-dimensional gyroscope signals (calculated using the Euclidean Norm)

 ##Summaries